Executedone/Machine-Learning-Courses/README.md

 ### 'code'

-all exerises were completed with python and numpy
+all exercises were completed with python and numpy